netidx/netidx-book/src/small_example.md

 publish anything anywhere.

 The second problem is more serious, in that, the above code will not do quite what you might want it to do.
-You might, for example, want to write the following additional script.
+Someone might, for example, want to write the following additional script (if that someone was you, you'd likely just add it to your script).

 ``` bash
 #! /bin/bash